hardeep-s/vault-exchange/README.md

+A major security weakness in most organizations is the process of sharing secrets between users.
+People use all kinds of insecure channels to pass passwords, keys, tokens etc. Vault can be extended to provide a secure service for exchanging secrets between individuals.

 # vault-exchange
 Vault Exchange adds delegation capabilities to HashiCorp Vault enabling it to be used as a key exchange service between users.
 **This code is a POC to demonstrate basic delegation capabilities using an Auth Plugin.**